Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 ## How
 - If governance is a meta-function of an organisation that determines processess and frameworks, we need to examine the meta-process by which selection itself is made.
 - For this a scientific method is needed.
-Due to the level of abstraction and our very broad requirements we can infer that we need
+Due to the level of abstraction and our very broad requirements we can infer that we need a second-order science capable of holding multiple values and perspectives.